enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-text-manipulation/step4.md

 - the third command replaces all lower letters with capital letters
 - the forth command replaces all punctuations with empty spaces
 - the fifth command replaces string1 with new line symbol
+- the sixth command replaces carriage return symbol with new line symbol

 -----------